 Idaho does not recognize riparian water rights – you do not automatically have the right to use water on or next to your property.

 Instead, Idaho uses the rule of prior appropriations.
-This law, often called “first in time, first in right”, gives priority to whoever had water rights the longest.
+This law, often called “first in time, first in right”, prioritizes whoever had water rights the longest.
 In times of drought, for example, senior water rights holders will get water before those who got water rights at a later date.
 If the water runs out, later water rights holders might not get any water at all.

 Read more about Idaho water rights here.